STEMLive/stemlive.github.io/models/_sciences/electronics.md

 ---
 ## What is electronics?

-Electronics comprises the physics, engineering, technology and applications that deal with the emission, flow and control of electrons in vacuum and matter.
+Electronics is concerned with how to control the flow of electrons.